Window Guards for Stained Glass Protection

 Stainless Steel Weldmesh Window Guards

-At Steve Sherriff we provide bespoke stainless steel weldmesh sized 3” x ½” on a stainless steel framework.
+At Sherriff Stained Glass Specialists we provide bespoke stainless steel weldmesh sized 3” x ½” on a stainless steel framework.
 The framework is normally powder coated black for a clean, even look however any RAL colour that is specified can be produced.

 In order to leave the stonework as visible as possible, we aim to fit these weldmeshes within the traceries (the stonework surrounding the window.)
 We use stainless steel clips and screws into plastic plugs for minimal disturbance or damage.